glenco/lensed/docs/building.md

 XPA requires an additional [dependency](dependencies.md#xpa), it is by default not supported.
 Calling `make XPA=1` enables XPA support and DS9 integration.
 The XPA library can be [configured](#xpa) like any other dependency.

+The region file support is controlled with the `REGIONS` symbol.
+Since regions require an additional [dependency](dependencies.md#regions), they are by default not supported.
+Calling `make REGIONS=1` enables region file support.
+The regions library can be [configured](#regions) like any other dependency.

 The following sections contain further details on configuring the individual components of Lensed.